ASP PDF Viewer (Developer Tutorial)

 5.1.
 Viewing PDF Document in your default PDF Reader

-In this section, we will see how only using C# code you can automatically open PDF viewer control on server after creating a PDF.
-Below is the source code example of viewing PDF in default PDF viewer using Process.Start() method.
+In this section, we will see how only using C# code you can automatically open PDF viewer control on the server after creating a PDF.
+Below is the source code example of viewing PDF in the default PDF viewer using Process.Start() method.

 using IronPdf;